Oklahoma Senate Bill 615: Responses

 Alliance Defending Freedom, a conservative Christian legal advocacy group, released a statement in favor of the bill, saying that it "ensures that school policies respect the privacy rights of all children."

 Impact

 In August 2022, the Oklahoma State Board of Education approved a set of rules as required by the new law.

 In September 2022, the American Civil Liberties Union (ACLU), ACLU of Oklahoma, Lambda Legal, and Covington & Burling LLP filed a lawsuit, Bridge v.
 Oklahoma State Department of Education, challenging the new law on behalf of three transgender students and their families.
 The suit claimed that the law violates the Equal Protection Clause and Title IX.
-District Judge Jodi W. Dishman dismissed the case, but in 2024 the ACLU appealed the decision to the Tenth Circuit Court of Appeals.
+District Judge Jodi W. Dishman dismissed the case, but in 2024 the ACLU and the Attorneys General of 17 states appealed the decision to the Tenth Circuit Court of Appeals, which began considering the arguments in November 2025.

 In February 2024, the Bridge v.
 Oklahoma State Department of Education legal team issued a statement linking the bill with the death of Nex Benedict, a non-binary teenager who died after being beaten in the toilets at their school.
+Various human rights and advocacy groups, including the ACLU, Lambda Legal, and the Autistic Women and Nonbinary Network, gave statements also linking Nex Benedict's death to the new bathroom law and condemning it as harmful to students.